viamrobotics/rdk/etc/subsystem_manifest/README.md

 --binary-path -> used to calculate the sha256 and get resource registrations

---object-path -> path in gcs where the binary will end up
+--upload-path -> path in gcs where the binary will end up

 --version -> ex: v0.13.0

 --arch -> result of uname -m (translated from x86_64 -> linux/amd64)

+--output-path -> path to write the output manifest to.
+Ex: packaging/static/manifest/viam-server-v0.14.0-x86_64.json

 Sample manifest: